A Python library for Feature Engineering and Selection¶

-ArbitraryNumberImputer: replaces missing data in numerical variables by an arbitrary value
+ArbitraryNumberImputer: replaces missing data in numerical variables by an arbitrary number

 EndTailImputer: replaces missing data in numerical variables by numbers at the distribution tails

-CategoricalImputer: replaces missing data in categorical variables with an arbitrary value or by the most frequent category
+CategoricalImputer: replaces missing data with an arbitrary string or by the most frequent category

-RandomSampleImputer: replaces missing data with random samples of the variable
+RandomSampleImputer: replaces missing data by random sampling observations from the variable

 AddMissingIndicator: adds a binary missing indicator to flag observations with missing data

-DropMissingData: removes rows containing missing values from dataframe
+DropMissingData: removes observations (rows) containing missing values from dataframe

 OneHotEncoder: performs one hot encoding, optional: of popular categories

-CountFrequencyEncoder: replaces categories by observation count or percentage
+CountFrequencyEncoder: replaces categories by the observation count or percentage